How the loss of a single tooth affect your jawbone (and why it matters) in four questions

 The Semidey Dental team understands that gaps in the smile can take a tremendous mental and emotional toll.
 The loss of a single tooth can set in motion a process; other teeth shift toward the empty space and the gums begin to shrink.
 Patients may notice crowding and bite problems for the first time, but the issues don’t stop there.

 When a tooth is lost, the supportive bone in the jaw is also lost.
 Jawbone loss has considerable negative impacts.
-For this reason, Drs.
+For this reason, experienced dentists Drs.
 Alex Semidey and Sara Tarte emphasize prevention.
-Treatment at our Davie, Florida office is avoided when we partner with our patients to prevent this devastating process of bone resorption.
+Treatment at our Davie, Florida dental office is avoided when we partner with our patients to prevent this devastating process of bone resorption.

 What causes bone loss?